 Dianna La Grassa

-With the understanding that the Arts and Entertainment industry can sometimes be a hard nut to crack, she wanted to find a way to fully utilise her skill set and give back to an industry she loves.
+As a woman living with disability and understanding that the Arts and Entertainment industry can sometimes be a hard nut to crack, she wanted to find a way to fully utilise her skill set and give back to an industry she loves.
 Bus Stop Films is a place where her combined passions and skills sets can flourish.

 Johnny is a CPA who brings strong commercial experience across multiple industries and disciplines.
 His expertise in this area includes taxation, BAS, GST, PAYGW and expertise in a Xero accounting software.
 Johnny has previously worked in not-for-profit organisations and brings an accounting passion for small to medium enterprises.
 He was seeking a way to return to work in the non-profit field and upon seeing the important and essential work that Bus Stop Films was doing, he felt this was a perfect opportunity to get back into this sector.
 Johnny is an essential member of the team and believes in the messages and values espoused by Bus Stop Films and its team.